GuangLun2000/GuangLun2000.github.io/index.md

 Here is **Hanlin Cai (Lance, 蔡汉霖)**.

 I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
 Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò's team](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
+I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
 Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in person, please feel free to chat with me!

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*